odapg/LaTeXSymbols/README.md

 LaTeX Symbols is designed to let the user customize the symbols list.
 For that:

-1. Use the command `LaTeXSymbols: Customize Symbols YAML list` to create and open a copy of the original `symbols.yaml` file in your `User/LaTeXSymbols/` folder.
+1. Use the command `LaTeXSymbols: Customize Symbols YAML list` to open your copy of the original `symbols.yaml` file, put in the `User/LaTeXSymbols/` folder.

 2. Add symbols, modify the keywords, comment useless tables, etc. directly in the new `symbols.yaml` file.
 The yaml syntax should be sufficiently self-explanatory.
 A `Snippet: table for symbols.yaml` is included with the package to facilitate the procedure.
-Check that the yaml syntax is respected (be careful about tabs and spaces).
+Check that the yaml syntax is respected (be careful about spaces).

 3. Use the command-palette entry `LaTeXSymbols: Update database and icons` to update the database.
 For new symbols, the compilation process to generate thumbnails is run in the